-A. The chair of an academic dept., unless tenure-ineligible or an associate professor in the case of a promotion to full professor, normally serves as the chair of the departmental Reappointments and Promotions Committee (the R&P).
+A. The chair of an academic department, unless tenure-ineligible or an associate professor in the case of a promotion to full professor, normally serves as the chair of the departmental Reappointments and Promotions Committee (the R&P).
 This service requires keeping track of a number of rules and deadlines.
 Observing all procedural requirements is essential in light of the consequential decision-making that the R&P may be engaged in and the possibility that failure to follow the rules may down the road become grounds for the appeal of an appointments decision.
-We have also heard from untenured faculty members themselves that departments are not all equally conscientious in following procedures and in making their untenured colleagues feel informed and supported as they go through our appointments processes, which erodes the morale of these colleagues and their confidence in our system.
+We have also heard from untenured faculty members themselves that departments are not all equally conscientious in following procedures and in making their untenured colleagues feel informed and supported as they go through our appointments processes.
 In the interests of fairness, it is therefore highly advisable that every chair bookmark the webpage for the CFA, where are listed a series of concise, comprehensive, and essential guidelines for managing the reappointment and promotion processes of each category of faculty who may need to be reviewed.
 You will refer to this page often.
 Here we call out a few of the highlights.